kl82slo/kl82slo.github.io/_posts/2021-05-08-0002 MicroStrategy Translation - PDF Export.md

 9. Replace the PDFExporterService.jar file in installation folder by the updated one.

 10. Start PDF Exporter in MicroStrategy Service Manager.

+### SOLUTION 2021.12 UPDATE
+Files were moved
+locales.xml is now in \PDFExporterService.jar\BOOT-INF\classes